brendeni1/VyprBotV2/README.md

 Yes!
 Use: "vb set prefix {prefix}"

+# Can I check the prefix?

+Yes!
+Just say "@vyprbot prefix?" in chat.

 # Is there a site for this bot?

 Yes!
 The site for VyprBot can be found at: https://bot.darkvypr.com